Skip to main content

 If you are working from the property, you can find the task you need in your task list.
 Just like the Task Pipeline, you can click on the numbers next to Sub Tasks: to open the side panel on the right.

-All of the options you had with the Task Pipeline are the same as the Tasks section on any property.
+All options you had with the Task Pipeline are the same as the Tasks tab on any property.

 Task Templates